alienflip/zku.one-Course/week_6/README.md

 ```
 An example: IBC.
 Any bridge in IBC will be both generalised, and secure.
 It will not extensible as it is expecting all headers from the remote chain to be from the cosmos ecosystem.
+So Ethereum, NEAR, Polkadot etc. are not easy plugins.
 ```

 # Ultra light clients